-Employment personality tests are a valuable tool for gaining insights into the interaction style, character traits, and behavioral patterns of individuals, and are designed to assess the aspects of a person's personality that remain stable throughout an individual's lifetime.
-Properly designed personality tests are therefore meant to pinpoint permanent personality "traits" (for example, an individual's level of extroversion) rather than temporary "states," (for example, an individual's current level of anger.)
+Employment personality tests are a valuable tool for gaining insights into the interaction style, personality traits, and behavioral tendencies of individuals.
+They are designed to assess the aspects of a person's personality that remain relatively stable throughout an individual's lifetime.
+Properly designed personality tests are therefore meant to pinpoint permanent personality "traits" (for example, an individual's level of extroversion) rather than temporary "states," (for example, an individual's current level of anger).

 When given to prospective or current employees, personality tests are intended to describe aspects of an individual's character that are relevant to their job performance.
-Research has generally shown that personality tests can be especially useful in predicting job performance in those jobs that require frequent social interaction (with other employees, the public, or customers.)
+Whereas aptitude tests assess whether a job candidate can perform a job, personality tests address the question of whether the candidate will do the job: in other words, they assess job fit from a behavioral perspective.
+Does a candidate have behavioral traits that are statistically linked to success in this job?
+Is he/she likely to be happy or comfortable in this role?
+Research has also shown that personality tests can be especially useful in predicting job performance in those jobs that require frequent social interaction (with other employees, the public, or customers).

-Sales Achievement Predictor (SalesAP): A sales aptitude test that measures personality traits that have been shown to be critical to success in sales and sales-related jobs, including motivation, competitiveness, extroversion, goal orientation, and assertiveness.
+A sales aptitude test that measures personality traits that have been shown to be critical to success in sales and sales-related jobs.
+These traits include motivation, competitiveness, extroversion, goal orientation, and assertiveness.
 The SalesAP provides an overall recommendation on a candidate's suitability for sales positions.

-The Workplace Productivity Profile is a personality test that is used to predict whether an applicant will be a conscientious, productive, and reliable employee.
+The WPP is a personality test that is used to predict whether an applicant will be a conscientious, productive, and reliable employee.
 It is used primarily for entry-level positions where rule adherence and trustworthiness are of primary importance.